0wulf/moduletest-utils/README.md

 ## To-Do List
-- [ ] Method for clearing interface connections
 - [ ] Connection to GPS server
-- [ ] SQLite for storing known devices, measurements and coordinates, responses to commands on port 6668.
+- [ ] SQLite / InfluxDB for storing known devices, measurements and coordinates, responses to commands on port 6668.
 - [ ] Web server for monitoring from outside the command line.
+- [ ] Mapping utils
 - [ ] ...